alphagov/govuk-import-export-prototype/start/trade-tariff.markdown

 ## If you’re not sure how to classify your goods

+You'll usually need to search or browse by the main material your goods are made from.

 You can get advice from the Trade Tariff classification service by filling in the [enquiry form.](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/447050/CIP_27_Tariff_Classification_Change_of_Service_Delivery.pdf)

 ## If your goods aren’t listed in the Trade Tariff